Nightkingale/Raichu/.github/README.md

 # Raichu
-A utility Discord bot for the Nincord server.
+A utility Discord bot for the Nightkingale Studios server.

 Raichu is a simple bot that is currently being developed and expanded on.
 It utilizes Discord's new feature, slash commands, opposed to more traditional commands.
-Raichu is not made with any other server in mind besides Nincord, so in order for it to work otherwise, it might be necessary to make a number of changes to the code.
+Raichu is not made with any other server in mind besides Nightkingale Studios, so in order for it to work otherwise, it might be necessary to make a number of changes to the code.

 ## Usage
 If you would like to see Raichu in action, click [here](https://discord.gg/mYjeaZQ) to join our Discord server!